The Frog Prince (1971 film): Plot

 Rupert II, Taminella, Melora, and Robin gather for a banquet, and are served by Featherstone.
 When Rupert II laments that he wants to know who cast the spell on Melora, she points across the table at Taminella, shouting "Taunt Aminella!
 Taunt Aminella!", and is still misunderstood by her father.
 Rupert II recounts his first time meeting Taminella, when he encountered her in the woods, and she, recognizing him to be the king, introduced herself as his long-lost sister.
 Taminella reveals to Melora that she has agreed to take the throne in Melora's place.
 Melora and Robin try to protest, but Melora's father doesn't understand her speech, and Robin is silenced by Taminella, who stuffs his mouth with popovers.

 After the banquet, Taminella takes Robin to the dungeon in a cage, and gives him to Sweetums, the ogre, to eat.
 Robin evades being eaten by lulling Sweetums to sleep with a lullaby.
 Kermit arrives to free Robin, but is unable to open Robin's cage.
 Kermit and Robin attempt to make Sweetums open Robin's cage in his sleep.
 However, after he does, he immediately wakes up intent on eating Robin, revealing his intentions in song.

 Kermit and Robin escape just in time for the coronation.
 Kermit and the frogs help Robin disrupt the coronation.
-Amid the chaos, Robin realizes that what Melora has been asking of him is to break the ball in the handle of Taminella's cane.
+Amid the chaos, Robin realizes that what Melora has been asking of him is, "Break the ball in the handle of her cane."
 He bites Taminella on the arm, causing her to drop her cane and shatter the glass ball in its handle.
 Taminella's power destroyed, she turns into a bird and flies away.
 Melora's enchantment is broken, and she kisses Robin.
 Robin turns back into a prince and professes his love for Melora.
 Melora is crowned queen while the audience sings.

-Back at the well some time later, Kermit reveals that Robin and Melora are married and have a baby.
+Back at the well some time later, Kermit reveals that Robin and Melora are married and have a baby boy they have named after their dear friend, much to Kermit's delight.
 Kermit swims in the well as the credits roll.